 Using just some of my tips below, I was able to keep my data roaming bill to an absolute minimum, and after reading this you should be able to as well.

-If you have bought an iPhone or indeed any sort of handset or dongle via an operator, chances are it is “locked” to their network so that if you put any other operator’s SIM into it (other UK operator or a SIM sourced overseas), it will refuse to work.
+One tip that overseas travellers seem to miss is that if you have bought an iPhone or indeed any sort of handset or dongle via an operator, chances are it is “locked” to their network so that if you land in a foreign country and try to insert any other operator’s SIM, it will refuse to work.